Bible Translation Dates/Translation

 away from using it as it does change meanings in some instances

-hence not accurate to the original texts – now replaces older NIV translations
+hence not as accurate to the original texts in some places – now replaces older NIV translations

 Living Bible 1962 NT – paraphrase version